chrisxj33/Cloud-Based-Visualisation-of-Live-Weather-Data/README.md

 ### Summary

-Summarizing the entire process, when a user clicks on the provided link, they are redirected to the web map.
+When a user clicks on the provided link, they are redirected to the web map.
 This map immediately issues a data request to the Azure Virtual Machine (VM) hosting GeoServer.
 Upon receiving this request, GeoServer retrieves live data from the database and returns it to the map as a Web Feature Service (WFS).
 Extracting the geometry and attribute information, the map builds the hexagonal grid system, complete with styling and functionality.
 Simultaneously, a scheduled Python script constantly updates the database in the background.
 The culmination of this process is a web map that offers live temperature data accessible 24/7, operating as a fully automated system and all hosted on the cloud.

 ### Framework